-In the mean time, Catherine’s first paying job was as an assistant riding instructor at Richwood Plantation, a riding camp for girls in Kentucky.
+In the mean time, Catherine’s first paying job was as an assistant riding instructor at Richwood Plantation, a riding camp for girls in Kentucky where about 60 campers rode twice a day.
 She worked there following her junior and senior years in High School before heading off to Vanderbilt University in Nashville, TN.
 While there, Catherine rode regularly at a hunter/jumper barn and enjoyed piloting the reliable school horses over stadium and cross-country jumps.
 After graduating with a degree in English, Catherine travelled the country and lived in seven different states.
 She worked for the Tulsa Country Club Stables under the direction of Tom Walsh and also for Steve Allred at Spring Hope Stables in Spring Hope, N.C.

 While living in North Carolina in 1974, Catherine visited Linda Champion’s Morgan breeding farm.
 She was immediately attracted to the Morgan breed and was given opportunity and experience with them under Linda’s direction.
 Linda had selected a foal that went on to become a National Champion Jr. Western pleasure horse and shown another to a National English title.
 When that mare was sold to a buyer in Winnipeg, Catherine and her husband were hired to drive the horse to its new home.
 This road trip in November is still one of Catherine’s most dramatic memories.
 She gained valuable experience as a groom and assistant trainer, attending notable horse shows such as Rock Creek, Lexington Jr. League and Statesville with both Steve Allred and Linda Champion throughout the Southeast.
 At this time, Linda was the manager of the North Carolina State Fair horse show and Catherine served as assistant, inspiring her long career as a professional show manager.